Cycling: Equality

 Within western societies the demographic of those who cycle is often not representative of broader society.
 Research by TfL in London, UK, suggests that cyclists in London are typically 'white, under 40, male, with medium to high household income.'
-Studies from large-scale representative data from Germany show that people higher levels of education cycle substantially more often than those with lower levels of education.
+Studies from large-scale representative data from Germany show that people with higher levels of education cycle substantially more often than those with lower levels of education.
 Even for trips of the same distance and among people from the same city with the same income level, those with higher education cycle more.
 As a result, there are various forms of activism focused on diversifying the cycling community.
 Inspired by the Black Lives Matter movement are organizations such as Street Riders NYC that seek to protest while on bicycles about systemic racism and police brutality.
 An incidental experience for Street Riders NYC protest participants is the inequity in where safe bicycling infrastructure exists by neighbourhood, which is interpreted as a form of classism within cycling and urbanism.
 The bicycle has acted as a means for women's liberation and thus has links to feminism.